 - f.
 The Athlete is and has always been a clean athlete. - g.
 Prof. McLaren acknowledges that his reports do not constitute, and were never intended to constitute, evidence to prove ADRVs against any individual athlete.
-Sports federations such as FIFA and several CAS panels have reached the conclusion that the McLaren Reports cannot serve as proof of an ADRV by an individual athlete.
+Sports federations such as FIFA and several CAS panels have reached the conclusion that the McLaren Reports cannot serve as proof of an ADRV by an individual athlete. - h.

-- h.
 There are numerous flaws, or at least limitations, in the McLaren Reports.
-When challenged, Prof. McLaren's investigation has been found to be questionable.
 Prof. McLaren relied almost exclusively on the EDP to conduct his investigation.
-There were no on-site investigations at the Moscow Laboratory or the Sochi Laboratory and Prof. McLaren did not interview any of the individuals mentioned in his reports.
+There were no on-site investigations at the Moscow Laboratory or the Sochi Laboratory and he did not interview any of the individuals mentioned in his reports.
 Prof. McLaren did an important job in a very short time-frame, but there were a number of things he was not able to verify. - i.
 The findings of Prof. McLaren cannot be taken at face value: some of the individuals "incriminated" by the McLaren Reports have been cleared of wrongdoing. - j.
-The totality of evidence upon which the IAAF relies to prove that the Athlete committing ADRVs is limited to: - (i) the purported London Washout Schedules and Moscow Washout Schedules ("the Washout Schedules"); and - (ii) one email dated 2 August 2013, allegedly referring to a sample taken from the Athlete ("the Email").
+The totality of evidence upon which the IAAF relies to prove that the Athlete committing ADRVs is limited to the purported London Washout Schedules and Moscow Washout Schedules ("Washout Schedules"), and the so-called Clean Urine Bank.